mia-platform/documentation/docs/tutorial/fast_data/bucket_storage_support_tutorial.md

 '
 ```

 The response is the same as the [re-ingest file request](#perform-the-re-ingestion-of-a-specific-file).
-For more information on the usage of the folder re-ingestion endpoint, please refer [to this section](docs/fast_data/bucket_storage_support/configuration/ingestion_reloader_configuration#reingestion-of-a-topic).
+For more information on the usage of the folder re-ingestion endpoint, please refer [to this section](/fast_data/bucket_storage_support/configuration/ingestion_reloader.md#reingestion-of-a-topic).
 </TabItem>
 </Tabs>

-### Testin Re-Ingestion
+### Testing Re-Ingestion

 The _Ingestion Reloader_ will answer with a status code 202 response containing the following JSON body: